qwertie/ungglish/index.md

 2. An editor to help Ungglish learners write Ungglish text by suggesting translations.
 For example, you could write "clear" and the editor would suggest the Ungglish translations "under.stand'bl", "see-in-'bl" and the verb "git-past-a".
 3. Automatic tools to translate Ungglish text automatically to English (and eventually, to other languages).
 4. Interactive tool to translate English text to Ungglish.

-### Easier sounds and spelling ###

-The hardest thing about Ungglish is its system of sounds, which is only slightly easier than English.
-It has 23 consonants, which is one fewer than English, plus 7 "essential" vowels (compared to 9 in English), plus the same diphthongs as English.

-The spelling system is phonetic in the same way as Spanish: if you know all the spelling rules, you can pronounce any word that is written down.
-The spelling rules are more complicated than Spanish, but simpler than English.
-All the spelling rules are based on English and can help students learn English later.

 ### A free course ###